opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 packages/web/localizations
 ```

 It lists paths to checkout.
 So need to figure out how to do a git fetch with just those files.
+[Fetch](https://isomorphic-git.org/docs/en/fetch) needs to be adapted for it.

+For rebase, it might be easier too as it's implemented in quite a few git implementations unlike sparse-checkout surprisingly.
+So can translate that code to JS.

+My understanding of rebase is that it shold take a look at some commits and turn them into one.
+This should be doable to do with some git primitives exposed by isomorphic git.

+If we can implement rebase and sparse-checkout, I don't think any other command should be a problem to implement either.

+Performance should be of no concern.
+You are not doing anything heavy as far as operations go.